Amos Nadan

 Articles

-Dr. Amos Nadan, PhD (LSE, 2001) is the Director of the Moshe Dayan Center for Middle Eastern and African Studies, Tel Aviv University, and a faculty member of the Department of Middle Eastern and African History at the University.
+Prof. Amos Nadan is the Executive Director of the Moshe Dayan Center for Middle Eastern and African Studies at Tel Aviv University, and a faculty member in the Department of Middle Eastern and African History at the University.
+He holds MA and PhD degrees in Economic History from the London School of Economics and Political Science, and a BA in Middle Eastern Studies with intensive Arabic from the University of Haifa.

-His research focuses primarily on land-related issues and peasant history, economic history, and the practical application of historical knowledge to current debates, when relevant.
-Nadan frequently publishes his research in respected international peer-reviewed journals, including recent articles in The Economic History Review, Continuity and Change, Middle Eastern Studies, British Journal of Middle Eastern Studies, and the Journal of the Economic and Social History of the Orient, as well as contributing to peer-reviewed Israeli journals such as Zmanim, New Studies in the Archaeology of Jerusalem and its Region, and the Journal of the Historical Society of Israel.
-His extensive earlier publications include his book, The Palestinian Peasant Economy under the Mandate, published by Harvard University Press.
+His articles are regularly published in leading international journals, including The Economic History Review, Continuity and Change, Middle Eastern Studies, British Journal of Middle Eastern Studies, Journal of the Economic and Social History of the Orient, Israel Affairs, as well as in Hebrew-language journals such as Zmanim: A Historical Quarterly, Innovations in the Archaeology of Jerusalem and Its Region, and Historia: The Journal of the Historical Society of Israel.
+His books have been published by Harvard University Press, Ashgate, Maarachot, and Resling.